Harold k. Brown

 KNOWLEDGE, Education and empowerment PROGRAM

-Cultivating career development, financial literacy, and community building
+Cultivating career development, economic empowerment, and community building for SDSU students.

-The Harold K. Brown Knowledge, Education and Empowerment Program (KEEP) supports career development, financial literacy and community building for students who identify with the African diaspora.
-Students are guided and inspired to understand and overcome the biases they face in transitioning from student to professional through activities that include workshops, luncheons, guest speaker series, mentorships and internships.
+The Harold K. Brown Knowledge, Education and Empowerment Program (KEEP) guides and inspires students to understand and overcome the biases they face in transitioning from student to professional through activities that include workshops, luncheons, guest speaker series, mentorships and internships.
+We strive to share the importance of cultural diversity, with an inclusive opportunity for all students to visit and join us in HB KEEP.

 Interested?
 Help us integrate the spirit of Sankofa into our communities by drawing upon hard-won knowledge to create positive change and future success.